Frequently Asked Questions

 Do you provide any placement diagnostic test?

-No. However, upon registration, students may wish to bring down their latest Economics examination scripts for Mr Anthony Fok to review.
+No. However, upon registration, students may wish to bring down their latest Economics examination scripts for Dr Anthony Fok to review.
 He will review and analyse the student’s strengths/ weaknesses and provide suggestions on how to improve.
 Please photocopy a copy of the examination papers for him to review.

 What do I have to pay upon registration?